RobertWSON/vue-learning/README.md

 ---

 ## Repository Goals
+- Complete future enhancements for responsive design, Firebase authentication and Axios integration.
-- Develop a deeper understanding of Vue.js components and practical use cases.
+- Deepen understanding of Vue.js components by creating reusable and modular structures for scalability.
-- Explore integration with APIs and databases.
-- Build scalable and user-friendly applications ussing Vue.js .
+- Build a functional shopping cart system to explore practical applications of Vue.js and streamline API-driven data handling.
+- Strengthen database management and API development skills for robust full-stack applications.